+Increased standard deduction.
 The TCJA nearly doubled the standard deduction.
 While many higher-income taxpayers will still benefit from itemizing, some - such as those in low-tax states, who don't have mortgages or who aren't charitably inclined - may now save more tax by claiming the standard deduction.
-See Chart 1 for the 2019 standard deduction amounts.
-Suspension of the itemized deduction reduction.
-It's not all bad news for itemized deductions.
-Under pre-TCJA law, if your adjusted gross income (AGI) exceeded the applicable threshold, certain itemized deductions were reduced by 3% of the AGI amount over the threshold (not to exceed 80% of otherwise allowable deductions).
-Through 2025, the TCJA suspends this reduction.
+(See Chart 1 for the 2020 standard deduction amounts.)